lucasjanuario02/POSEIDOM-v4/README.md

 Learn more about the author [here](https://nscio.vercel.app/).

 ## Legal Disclaimer:
-"This project is private for use in studys and only nsc projects coporations "
+"This project is private for use in studies and only for NSC projects corporations."

 ![POSEIDOM Logo](logo4.png)

 ---